JoshHyde9/qwik-contentful/README.md

    2. Create a new entry or click on an existing entry.
    3. Click on `Info` on the right-hand side.
    4. There should be an option called `Content Type ID`.
 This goes into your `.env`.
+6. This project also uses [SparkPost](https://www.sparkpost.com/) for emailing.
+Starter plan gets you 500 emails for free / month.
+Getting started with SparkPost can be found [here](https://support.sparkpost.com/docs/getting-started/getting-started-sparkpost).
-6. Run `pnpm run dev` to start the local development server.
+7. Run `pnpm dev` to start the local development server.

 ### Note